AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

 The tunneling action $B_{out}$ in equation \eqref{eq:3.44} is still complicated.
-We have demonstrated that under the dilute wormhole gas approximation, the interactions between different wormholes are very weak, giving the rational to disregard them.
+In appendix~\ref{sec:B}, we have demonstrated that under the dilute wormhole gas approximation, the interactions between different wormholes are very weak, giving justification to ignore them.
 To further simplify equation \eqref{eq:3.44} , we consider the case where the interactions between the parent universe and the wormholes are also small.
-Specifically, we focus on this case where
+Specifically, we focus on the case where

-That is, all non-diagonal elements of the period matrix are small, and the interactions between different wormholes are significantly smaller than those between the parent universe and the wormholes.
+This implies that all non-diagonal elements of the period matrix are small, and the interactions between different wormholes are significantly weaker than those between the parent universe and the wormholes.

-Under condition \eqref{eq:3.45}, it is reasonable to neglect the interactions between different wormholes and approximate the terms related to the interactions between the parent universe and the wormhole to the first order.
+Under condition \eqref{eq:3.45}, it is reasonable to neglect the interactions between different wormholes and approximate the terms related to the interactions between the parent universe and the wormholes to the first order.
 Thus, $\mathrm{cos}(2\pi X_{1j})\approx 1$ and $\mathrm{exp}(\pm 2\pi Y_{1j})\approx 1\pm 2\pi Y_{1j}$.
-In addition, when deriving equations \eqref{eq:2.16} and \eqref{eq:2.17}, we have used the small $k_{j}$ limit.
-In this limit, $1-\mathrm{exp}(2\pi i \Pi(g)_{jj})\approx 1$ (this approximation had been used by Lyons and Hawking in reference~\cite{AS}).
-Using these results, equation \eqref{eq:3.44} can be simplified to
+Using these approximations, equation \eqref{eq:3.44} can be simplified to

-The element $\Pi_{1j} (j\neq 1)$ represents the interaction between the parent universe and the wormhole ``$j$".
+The element $\Pi_{1j} (j\neq 1)$ represents the interaction between the parent universe and wormhole ``$j$".
 Equation \eqref{eq:3.46} indicates that the tunneling action $B_{out}$ is independent of the variable $X_{1j}$.
-Thus, under the condition \eqref{eq:3.45}, $Y_{1j} (j\neq 1)$ can be used to describe the coupling strength between the parent universe and the wormhole ``$j$".
-Equation \eqref{eq:3.46} is the representation of the tunneling action $B_{out}$ in the space $\mathbf{Sie}(g)$.
-Noted that the vacuum decay seed $B_{seed}$ is independent of the elements of the period matrix.
+Thus, under condition \eqref{eq:3.45}, $Y_{1j} (j\neq 1)$ can be used to describe the coupling strength between the parent universe and wormhole ``$j$".
+Equation \eqref{eq:3.46} expresses the tunneling action $B_{out}$ in the space $\mathbf{Sie}(g)$.
+Note that the vacuum decay seed $B_{seed}$ is independent of the elements of the period matrix.
 Therefore, by representing $B_{out}$ in the space $\mathbf{Sie}(g)$, the total tunneling action $B$ is also represented in the space $\mathbf{Sie}(g)$.